Richard Burton: Personal views

-In November 1974, Burton was banned permanently from BBC productions for writing two newspaper articles questioning the sanity of Winston Churchill and others in power during World War II – Burton reported hating them "virulently" for the alleged promise to wipe out all Japanese people on the planet.
-The publication of these articles coincided with what would have been Churchill's centenary, and came after Burton had played him in a favourable light in A Walk with Destiny, with considerable help from the Churchill family.
-Politically Burton was a lifelong socialist, although he was never as heavily involved in politics as his close friend Stanley Baker.
-He admired Democratic Senator Robert F. Kennedy and once got into a sonnet-quoting contest with him.
+Politically, Burton was a lifelong socialist, although he was never as heavily involved in politics as his close friend Stanley Baker.
+He admired Democratic senator Robert F. Kennedy and once got into a sonnet-quoting contest with him.

 In 1972, Burton played Leon Trotsky in The Assassination of Trotsky.
 The next year, he agreed to play Josip Broz Tito in a film biography, since he admired the Yugoslav leader.
 While filming in Yugoslavia he publicly proclaimed that he was a communist, saying he felt no contradiction between earning vast sums of money for films and holding left-wing views since "unlike capitalists, I don't exploit other people".

-Burton courted further controversy in 1976 when he wrote an unsolicited article for The Observer about his friend and fellow Welsh thespian Stanley Baker, who had recently died from pneumonia at the age of 48; the article upset Baker's widow with its depiction of her late husband as an uncultured womaniser.

-Melvyn Bragg, in the notes of his Richard Burton: A Life, says that Burton told Laurence Olivier around 1970 of his (unfulfilled) plans to make his own film of Macbeth with Elizabeth Taylor, knowing that this would hurt Olivier because he had failed to gain funding for his own cherished film version more than a decade earlier.
+In November 1974, Burton was banned permanently from BBC productions for writing two newspaper articles questioning the sanity of Winston Churchill and others in power during World War II.
+Burton reported hating them "virulently" for the alleged promise to wipe out all Japanese people on the planet.
+The publication of these articles coincided with what would have been the 100th year since Churchill's birth and came after Burton had played him in a favourable light in A Walk with Destiny.

 On his religious views, Burton was an atheist, stating: "I wish I could believe in a God of some kind but I simply cannot."